aws-samples/aws-panorama-samples/samples/kinesis_video_streams/README.md

 ## Setup the application

 It is highly recommended to use a pre-built enviroment.
 - To **set up your environment** for Test Utility, please refer to [Test Utility environment setup](https://github.com/aws-samples/aws-panorama-samples/blob/main/docs/EnvironmentSetup.md).
+It is highly recommended to use **ARM64 based EC2 instance**.
 - Create a role through IAM console and add **AWSIoTFullAccess** permission.
 This role will be used when the application is going to be deployed.
 - Open kinesis_video_streams.ipynb and follow the instructions.

 ## Deploy Panorama application and verify video streams

 After deploying Panorama application via execute all steps in notebook, users can check the video streams on Amazon Kinesis Video Streams console.
-The **Video streams** are same as camera names.
+The **Video streams** are same as camera names. **Chrome** browser is highly recommended for reviewing video playback on Amazon Kinesis Video Streams console.
+The alternative solution to verify video stream is to use players that support streaming in HLS format, such as **[hls.js](https://hls-js.netlify.app/demo/)**.

 ![kvs-check](./doc/kvs_check.png)

-## Debugging
+## Tips

-If you encounter issues with deploying from this, once the application is uploaded to the cloud, you can use the graph.json and deploy using the Panorama console as well
+If you encounter issues during application deployment phase, make sure that application is uploaded to the cloud.
+Then you can use the graph.json to deploy application in the Panorama console as well.

+## Todo

+In this sample, the video streams will be continuously delivered to Amazon Kinesis Video Streams.
+We would add the feature to control on/off for individual camera via AWS IoT to adopt the real use case.